sveltejs/learn.svelte.dev/content/tutorial/02-advanced-svelte/01-motion/01-tweens/README.md

 > The `svelte/easing` module contains the [Penner easing equations](https://web.archive.org/web/20190805215728/http://robertpenner.com/easing/), or you can supply your own `p => t` function where `p` and `t` are both values between 0 and 1.

+Note that the progress variable is still a store, but now it is a tweened store that enables smooth transitions and animations between values.

 The full set of options available to `tweened`:

 - `delay` — milliseconds before the tween starts